Quasi-Dense Similarity Learning for Multiple Object Tracking: Experiments

 \subsection{Segmentation tracking}

 We show the generalization ability of our method by extending it to instance segmentation tracking.
 BDD100K provides a subset for the segmentation tracking task.
-There are 154 videos (30,817 images) in the training set and 32 videos (6,475 images) in the validation set.
-Table \ref{tab:bddtrack} shows the results on BDD100K segmentation tracking task. "-fix" means adopting the pretrained model from the BDD100K tracking set, fixing the existing parts, and only training the added mask head.
+There are 154 videos in the training set, 32 videos in the validation set, and 37 videos in the test set.
+Table \ref{tab:bddtrack} shows the results on BDD100K segmentation tracking task.
+The results on the validation set are presented in the supplementary material.